MTSD-UPC/ML-2DUV/README.md

 # ML-2DUV

-This repository contains the analysis source demo code used in the paper "[Machine learning recognition of protein secondary structures based on two-dimensional spectroscopic descriptors](https://www.pnas.org/doi/full/10.1073/pnas.2202713119)" by Hao Ren et al.
+This repository contains the the demo code for the secondary structure recognition  using 2DUV spectra, as described in the paper "Machine learning recognition of protein secondary structures based on two-dimensional spectroscopic descriptors" ([PNAS, 2022, DOI: 10.1073/pnas.2202713119](https://www.pnas.org/doi/full/10.1073/pnas.2202713119)).
+The whole data set were deposited on BaiDu Drive and Google Drive (see below), due to large size.

-*last update: 2022/04/28 @Zhang Qian*
+*created: 2022/04/28 @Zhang Qian*
+*updated: 2022/05/01 @Hao Ren*

 <img src="workflow.jpg"/>